rootCircle/blog/docs/web-dev/create-react-app-optimize.md

 From what I expected, it was obvious for package manager to cache the modules on subsequent runs and just verify the integrity of the cache.
 However, that was not the case with `npm` or `yarn`.
 I tried `--offline` flag, but all in vain.

-Seems like ***create-react-app*** simply installs react, react-dom, react-scripts and cra-template, along with some template react code to start with.
+Seems like ***create-react-app*** simply installs react, react-dom, react-scripts and cra-template etc, along with some template react code to start with.

 Global install also doesn't seem to help either.
 So, it seems like `create-react-app` tool forces fresh installation ignoring the cache.